 - Restaurant Liability

 While states vary on the types and degrees of liability, the status of the victim can be a factor.
-There are three classification of property visitors: the invitee, the licensee, and the trespasser.
+There are three classifications of property visitors: the invitee, the licensee, and the trespasser.

 - Invitees have an implied or expressed offer to enter and/or stay on your property.
 These are typically public or business guests.